ardanlabs/gotraining/topics/language/pointers/README.md

 **Write Barrier**

+The Write Barrier is a little function that inspects the write of pointers when the GC is running.

-The Write Barrier is in place to prevent a situation where a BLACK object (one that is processed) suddenly finds itself pointing to a WHITE object after GC is complete.
+The Write Barrier is in place to prevent a situation where a BLACK object (one that is processed) suddenly finds itself pointing to a WHITE object after the Mark Phases are complete.
 This could happen if a goroutine changes (writes) a pointer inside a BLACK object to point to a WHITE object while both the program and the GC is running after that BLACK object has been processed.

-The Write Barrier is a little function that inspects the write of pointers when the GC is running.
-If it identifies such a write as described above, the WHITE object is turned GREY.
+So the Write Barrier will make sure this writes change the object to GREY so they can be rescanned properly.

+Pointers that exist on a stack can also be changed by goroutines when the GC is running.
+So stacks are also marked as BLACK once they are scanned and can revert back to GREY during the Mark phase.
+A BLACK stack reverts back to GREY when its goroutine executes again.
+During Mark Phase II, the GC must re-scan GREY stacks to BLACKen them and finish marking any remaining heap pointers.
+Since it must ensure the stacks don't continue to change during this scan, the whole re-scan process happens *with the world stopped*.

 **Pacing**